⚠️ Use credit cards responsibly!

 2. Credit monitoring

-There is no need to pay for a credit motoring service.
+There is no need to pay for a credit monitoring service.
 There are many companies (for example Credit Karma) that offer credit monitoring for free and work just as well or even better than the paid service.
 Here is a list of how to get free credit monitoring by all three credit bureaus.

 3. Fraud alert